Deploy the MySQL resource provider on Azure Stack

 Prerequisite Reference Conditional DNS forwarding is set correctly.
 Azure Stack datacenter integration - DNS Inbound ports for resource providers are open.
 Azure Stack datacenter integration - Publish endpoints PKI certificate subject and SAN are set correctly.
 Azure Stack deployment mandatory PKI prerequisitesAzure Stack deployment PaaS certificate prerequisites

 For integrated systems installations only.
 You must provide the SQL PaaS PKI certificate described in the optional PaaS certificates section of Azure Stack deployment PKI requirements.
 Place the .pfx file in the location specified by the DependencyFilesLocalPath parameter.
-Do not provide a certificate for ASDK systems.
+Don't provide a certificate for ASDK systems.

 Deploy the resource provider